 So yeah, I tried pushing buttons just a bit, but I was trying to get a response.
 Any response would have made me happy frankly.
 All I got was the silent treatment and unanswered questions, which I did not feel were unfair or accusatory.

 So where does that put us?
 Well, we have a company that clearly, undeniably changed its formula.
-They adamantly deny they changed anything or do their best to sidestep it and play smoke and mirrors with their responses.
-Honestly, if they came out and admitted they changed the formula, gave a reason, then this post wouldn’t exist.
+They adamantly deny they changed anything.
+They do their best to sidestep it and play smoke and mirrors with their responses.
+Honestly, if they came out and admitted they changed the formula and gave a reason, then this post wouldn’t exist.

 This continued sidestepping of the facts could eventually catch up with Bowmar.
-There are rumblings online of a Class Action lawsuit filed in California against Bowmar Nutrition claiming they falsify their nutrition facts.
-I will link nothing to this case, nor reference anything it specifically claims.
-A search for it online or in the previously mentioned subreddit can give you the general information, but by the looks of it, the attorney that filed this complaint did so incorrectly back in May of this year.
+There are rumblings online of a Class Action lawsuit filed in California against Bowmar Nutrition.
+The suit is claiming they falsify their nutrition facts.
+I will link nothing to this case, nor reference anything it claims explicitly.
+A search for it online or in the previously mentioned subreddit can give you the general information.
+By the looks of it, the attorney who filed this complaint did so incorrectly back in May of this year.

 Also of note on this lawsuit: the attorney in question has his own supplement company.
 Take that information for what you will.